HasaTK/rodrobe/README.md

 - set - Sets the config specified to a given value
 - help - Gives a list of all commands
 - sgroup - Republishes all the assets an existing group has to your group
+- accounts - Shows the accounts connected along with the robux they have
 ## Installation
 1) Install [the latest version of python](https://www.python.org/)
 2) Open your terminal and run the following: